- Professor Luke March

 Topics interested in supervising

-Luke welcomes applications from students considering research in the fields of post-Soviet politics (especially, but not exclusively, Russia, Moldova ans Ukraine), populism, the politics of the left and democratisation.
+Luke welcomes applications from students considering research in the fields of post-Soviet politics (especially, but not exclusively, Russia, Moldova and Ukraine), populism, the politics of the left (especially radical left).

 If you are interested in being supervised by Luke March, please see the links below for more information: